bguesman/docsify-test/docs/quickstart/clouds.md

 5. **Detail**: 3D noise that further erodes the base noise, after the structure noise, to add the final level of detail.
 6. **Detail Warp**: warp to the detail noise, good for creating wispy-looping tails and tendrils.

 I won't sugarcoat it, **authoring these noises is hard.** It takes some practice to feel out exactly what the right settings are to achieve a particular look.
-This is partly why there's a number of presets for the `Procedural Cloud Volume Block` component; it can be a good idea to use one of these as a starting point for your own clouds.
+This is partly why there's a number of presets for the `Procedural Cloud Volume` component; it can be a good idea to use one of these as a starting point for your own clouds.

 However, in this tutorial we'll be authoring all the noises by hand, and going over some of the reasons why we choose particular parameter values.
 So, let's dive in!